 After completing a Bachelor's of Science in Marine Biology and a Master's of Science in Marine Science, I made my way to benthic infauna of California via some stops in seagrasses of North Carolina and Florida and tidal creek communities of South Carolina.
 I'm interested in disturbance ecology, from erosion and habitat loss in benthic infaunal communities to iceberg scour in Antarctic sponge ecosystems.
 I also work in restoration, where my tasks range from research and permit writing to planting and monitoring coastal wetland and terrestrial flora.
 When I'm not analyzing data I can often be found knitting or weaving with naturally dyed fibers.

-Hannah Travers, Research Intern
+Hannah Travers, Research Assistant

 Maya Vavra, Watershed Steward Program Intern